Helping ReDEEM Captives

 At the same time Randy was on the 40-day fast he felt God tell him that he was to retire from UGM after 30 years to go work with his son Caleb to fight human trafficking.

 In 2015, Randy retired from UGM and Caleb changed the name of the organization to HRC Ministries.
-HRC was launched as a multi-faceted outreach and anti-trafficking organization and over time the family has decided to focus their efforts on the fight against human trafficking and welcome others to join them in the fight.
+HRC was launched as a multi-faceted outreach and anti-trafficking organization and over time the family has decided to fully focus their efforts on the fight against human trafficking and welcome others to join them in the fight.